turbulem/ios-guidelines/BEST_PRACTICIES.md

 1) ideally: remove all the usages of this method/class and method/class itself.
 2) at least: write proper explanation why you deprecate it and provide an explicit alternative.

-> if you make your changes in platform code, consider the impact to all 3 our projects: badoo, moxie, chappy
+> if you make your changes in platform code, consider the impact to all dependent projects.

 ## Cocoapods